-On January 13, 2010, we issued and sold \$300.0 million aggregate principal amount of our 7 1⁄2% Senior Notes due January 15, 2020 in private placements exempt from the registration requirement of the Securities Act and the prospectus requirements of applicable Canadian securities laws.
+On January 13, 2010, we issued and sold \$300.0 million aggregate principal amount of our 7 1/8% Senior Notes due January 15, 2020 in private placements exempt from the registration requirement of the Securities Act and the prospectus requirements of applicable Canadian securities laws.

-On April 15, 2008, we issued and sold US\$455.0 million aggregate principal amount of our 9 1⁄28% Senior Notes due April 15, 2018 in private placements exempt from the registration requirements of the Securities Act, and on March 5, 2009, we issued and sold an additional aggregate principal amount of US\$260.0 million of these 9 1⁄28% Senior Notes due April 15, 2018 (under the same indenture) in a private placement exempt from the registration requirements of the Securities Act.
+On April 15, 2008, we issued and sold US\$455.0 million aggregate principal amount of our $9\frac{1}{8}\%$ Senior Notes due April 15, 2018 in private placements exempt from the registration requirements of the Securities Act, and on March 5, 2009, we issued and sold an additional aggregate principal amount of US\$260.0 million of these $9\frac{1}{8}\%$ Senior Notes due April 15, 2018 (under the same indenture) in a private placement exempt from the registration requirements of the Securities Act.

-On September 16, 2005, we issued and sold US\$175.0 million aggregate principal amount of our 6 3/8% Senior Notes due December 15, 2015 in private placements exempt from the registration requirements of the Securities Act.
-In connection with the issuance of these unregistered notes, we agreed to file an exchange offer registration statement with the SEC with respect to a registered offer to exchange without novation the unregistered notes for our new 6 3/8% Senior Notes due December 15, 2015, which would be registered under the Securities Act.
-We filed a registration statement on Form F-4 with the SEC on December 16, 2005 and completed the registered exchange offer on February 6, 2006.
-As a result, our 6 3/8% Senior Notes due December 15, 2015 have been registered under the Securities Act.
+On September 16, 2005, we issued and sold US\$175.0 million aggregate principal amount of our $63/8\%$ Senior Notes due December 15, 2015 in private placements exempt from the registration requirements of the Securities Act.
+In connection with the issuance of these unregistered notes, we filed a registration statement on Form F-4 with the SEC on December 16, 2005 and completed the registered exchange offer on February 6, 2006.
+As a result, our $63/8\%$ Senior Notes due December 15, 2015 have been registered under the Securities Act.